vasuteotia/Bike-sharing-LR-Model/README.md

 # Bike Sharing Assignment
-In this assignment we need to build a model for the prediction of demand for shared bikes.
+In this assignment, we need to build a model for the prediction of demand for shared bikes.

 ## Table of Contents